 The Thingmaker by Mattel is every household’s 3D printer designed with kids in mind.
 With its great features, it lets kids design and create their toys with just a few taps on the user-friendly screen.
 The ThinkMaker design application is downloaded for free in the Apple app store.
-From the app, kids can choose between easy to follow templates of various models and once done sent to the 3D printer.
+From the app, kids can choose between easy-to-follow templates of various models and once done sent them to the 3D printer.

 The product has dimensional length, width, and height of 447mm, 420mm, and 420mm respectively.
 This printer comes with some of the greatest safety features which include a retractile extruder.

 When the printing process is finished, the hot print head retracts into a recess where the hands can’t reach.
 It also has an automated door lock that shuts the door once printing starts.
 The filament system is integrated into the printer offering internal storage and protection keeping the filament out of the arms way.

 Magic Cube 3D printer by Anyprint3D based in Shandong China is certainly one of the best 3D printers designed for use by the younger crowd.
 It has a fresh look that is so appealing and catches the attention of the kids and teenagers alike.
 It is extremely light in weight making it easily portable and offers a lot of fun and customization.

 The Magic Cube 3D printer uses fused deposition modeling (FDM) technology for its forming process.
 It comes with a single copper printing head that utilizes PLA and ABS as the main printing materials.
 The equipment is cubicle in shape and has a volume of 300mm3 with the capability of allowing for the addition of intellectual games into its software.

 This enables kids to learn actively while playing games.
 It comes with an automatic leveling printing bed system, and connectivity is via a USB and TF card.